 On February 26, 2014, the Company adopted the Oppenheimer Holdings Inc. 2014 Incentive Plan (the "OIP").
 The OIP amends, restates and replaces two separate plans previously in place, the EIP and ESP (the "Prior Plans"), as described above.
 The OIP permits the Committee to grant options to purchase Class A Stock, Class A Stock awards and restricted Class A Stock awards of the Parent to or for the benefit of employees and non-employee directors of the Company and its affiliates as part of their compensation.
-After February 26, 2014, no additional awards could be made under the Prior Plans, although outstanding awards previously made under the Prior Plans.
+After February 26, 2014, no additional awards could be made under the Prior Plans, although outstanding awards previously made under the Prior Plans continue to be governed by the terms of the applicable Prior Plan.